earthhologenome/EHI_bioinformatics/README.md

 For `-j`, I would use a lower value here (not more than 10), as the rules in this pipeline are quite resource-hungry.

+### Outputs

+The following directories are created in the `3_Outputs/` folder:
+- `2_Assemblies/` (where the coassemblies are stored, including QUAST outputs)
+- `3_Assembly_Mapping/` (BAMs; I'd recommend deleting these after to save space, unless you think you need them)
+- `4_Refined_Bins/` (contains MetaWRAP refined bins, and the original bins)
+- `5_Assembly_CoverM/` (CoverM outputs of BAMs)

+Additionally, a report is created for you with some of the more juicier tidbits of information you'd like to see:
+- `3_Outputs/assembly_summary.tsv`

+Here's a visualisation of the pipeline: